Are you staring down the barrel of your daughter’s first period?

 Looking back, I still remember the horror that was Living & Growing.
-This hour-long telly torture was followed by an educational talk from our incredibly elderly teacher (I say that, she was probably 30).
+This hour-long TV show torture was followed by an educational talk from our elderly teacher (I say that, she was probably 30).
 This was how I learned about your first period and reproduction.
 Mortified.

 I don’t think many of us handle puberty with cool, calm confidence, do we?

 I started secondary school and everyone was obsessed.
 Who’s started?
 Who hasn’t started?
 Why haven’t I started?
 OH MY GOD SHE HAS A TAMPAX IN HER BAG.

 We used to send off stamped, addressed envelopes to an address we found in Just 17, and a few weeks later you’d get a booklet and three free Tampax in the post.
 I had mine sent to my grandmother’s house just in case my Mum found out.
 I’m not sure why, but the prospect of my Mum knowing I was dying with curiosity about when my periods might start was… unthinkable.